nobodyscripts/LeafBlowerScript/Readme.md

 F6: If item is not a valid target cancel borbv
 F6: If white pixels in area next to normal text display, cancel borbv as inventory is blocked
+F6: Add % setting to block start of bv which can fail with maxed items
 F7: Needs to use artifact if need be / get replacement
 F10: Needs to use artifact if need be / get replacement